Updated: Nov 29, 2021

 Should I bother to apply?
 Will they even notice me?

-They tell you to “never judge a book by its cover” but it really does boil down to how impressive your CV or Resume looks to even get a foot in the door.
+They tell you to “never judge a book by its cover” but it really does boil down to how impressive your CV or Resume looks to even get to your first round of online interviews.
 To craft a stellar personal pitch and stand out in a sea of candidates is no easy feat, but let us do what we can to help.

 The International Uses of CVs and Resumes